Lucas County assistance programs.

 Clothing banks and basic needs are available throughout Lucas County Ohio.
 Low income families, and in particular children, can receive free items, clothes and other basic needs.
 The goods available will vary throughout the year, but can include Christmas and school supplies too.
 More clothing closets in Toledo.

 St. Pius X Parish is part of the Lucas County St Vincent dePaul Society.
-The church can provide free food vouchers.
-Some financial assistance with rent and paying utilities may be offered as well through the charity St Vincent de Paul Society.
-3011 Carskaddon Avenue, Toledo, Ohio 43606, (419) 535-7672
+For those within our Parish boundaries we can provide free food boxes as well as some financial assistance with paying utilities.
+The address is 3011 Carskaddon Avenue, Toledo, Ohio 43606, (419) 535-7672.

 Government benefits are available from the Lucas County Department of Job & Family Services.
 Low income families, the disabled, and seniors are some of the main beneficiaries of the public aid.
 Applications and assistance includes the following.